mikee47/IFS/README.rst

 Multiple filesystems
    Applications may use any supported filesystem, or write their own, or use any combination of existing filesystems to meet requirements.
    The API is the same.

+Mount points
+   FWFS is designed for use as a read-only root filing system, and supports mounting other filesystems in special directories.

 FWFS